nanjiangshu/proq3/README.md

   -debug_mode  yes|no  Whether to keep all temporary files

 ProQ3 predictor options:
   -deep  yes|no                Whether to use Deep Learning (Theano) instead of SVM.
-If 'yes' runs ProQ3D (default: yes) -repack  yes|no      Whether to perform the side chain repacking (default: yes) -quality  STR        Which quality measure should be used as the target value in training?
+If 'yes' runs ProQ3D (default: yes) -repack  yes|no              Whether to perform the side chain repacking (default: yes) -use_constant_seed yes|no    Whether to use a constant seed when runing Rosetta for side chain repacking (default: yes) -quality  STR                Which quality measure should be used as the target value in training?
 Possible options: sscore, tmscore, cad, lddt.
 Default: sscorea
                                Note that quality measures other than sscore are only available when running with -deep yes and -repack yes options.
   -target_length  INT          Set the target length by which the global scores will be normalized (default: length of the target sequence or model)

 Other options:
   -ncores              How many CPU cores should be used when building psiblast profile (default: 1)